png261/programing-from-the-ground-up/chapter2/README.md

 - each location has the same, fixed-length size and store only single number

 ## The CPU
-- CPU funtion: reads in instructions from memory one at a time and executes theme.
+- CPU function: reads in instructions from memory one at a time and executes theme.
 It's is fetch-execute cycle

 - CPU contains elements to accomplish: